 • Jason Schwenkler, North State Planning and Development Collective

 Investing in Small Businesses Owned by People of Color

 Redressing racial inequity through access to capital

-• Tara Lynn Gray,, Governor’s Office of Business and Economic Development (GO-Biz)
+• Tara Lynn Gray, California Office of the Small Business Advocate

 Providing Meaningful Career Pathways